VRGroupRWTH/DaVE/website/content/guide_content.md

 [...]
 ```

-Alternatively, you can create a completely new trace with [ParaView](https://docs.paraview.org/en/latest/Tutorials/ClassroomTutorials/pythonAndBatchPvpythonAndPvbatch.html#python-batch-pvpython-and-pvbatch) and use it for your exmaple.
+Alternatively, you can create a completely new trace with [ParaView](https://docs.paraview.org/en/latest/Tutorials/ClassroomTutorials/pythonAndBatchPvpythonAndPvbatch.html#python-batch-pvpython-and-pvbatch) and use it for your example.

 Contributing a derived visualization to DaVE's repository is similarly to [using your own data](#using-custom-data).
 When creating a completely new entry, either take a similar example and build from there or you consult the sections on the [database structure](#database-structure) and [visualization](#visualizations) for creating all necessary files.